DSCN0167.jpg

 Route clarifications

 Page 21 - last paragraph.
 This now reads: Keep along path to a gate at the edge of the wood and enter a camp site.
-Stay ahead between trees, go to the right of a wood and soon strike diagonally right to drop down to a gate.
-Enter another wood and stay on path as it drops down.
+Stay ahead between trees and soon after the field opens up on the right, strike diagonally right to drop down to a gate.
+Enter another wood and stay on path as it continues to fall.

 Page 24 - last paragraph.
 This now reads: Follow the road down and after 300m, before the road bears left, turn right into a gate entrance and cross the stile into the field.
 Follow the path as it runs briefly beside the hedge on your left then keep ahead across field before dropping steeply down to cross a stream.
 Climb ahead to the entrance of a path into the wood.
 Stay on the path and you will reach a slightly precipitous footbridge over a stream running out of the pond ahead.
 Cross the dam and turn right along a track, keeping the water on your right.
 At the top of the lake turn right down the path that drops down to a stream which you cross and then continue as the path gently climbs out of the valley.